Georgy-Khachatryan/MeshDecimationTools/README.md

 ## How to use
 ### Common inputs
 Geometries are defined by a 32 bit index buffer and a variable stride vertex buffer.
-Vertices are represented by arrays of 32 bit floats where the first three floats are the vertex position and all remaining floats are vertex attributes.
+Vertices are represented by arrays of 32 bit floats where the first three floats are the vertex position while remaining floats are vertex attributes.
 The maximum number of attributes per vertex is defined by `VGT_MAX_ATTRIBUTE_STRIDE_DWORDS`.
 See [compile time configuration](#compile-time-configuration) for more details.
 ```
 struct Vertex {
+    // The first three floats are interprited as vertex position.
     float position_x, position_y, position_z;

+    // All of the remaining floats are interpreted as vertex attributes.
     float texcoord_u, texcoord_v;
     float normal_x, normal_y, normal_z;
 };